Skip to main content

 " No Kunwar..."

-" Maharanisa called you for the puja Kunwaranisa."
-A daasi interrupted as she walked away and he followed her.
+" Maharanisa called you for the puja, Kunwaranisa."
+A daasi interrupted as she walked away, and he followed her.

 " She won because Bhai Shakti judged."
 He was quick.

 " I...
-Jija you know better, Ranaji always hears you and agrees with you."
+Jija, you know better.
+Ranaji always hears you and agrees with you."
 She smiled sweetly.

-After the Aarti and Puja, Jaivanta Bai sent Ajabde to Ranaji to give the prasad while she and Sajja Bai sat with Kunwar Pratap and Kunwar Shakti to hear about the latest developments of the Mughals.
+After the Aarti and Puja, Jaivanta Bai sent Ajabdeh to Ranaji to give the prasad while she and Sajja Bai sat with Kunwar Pratap and Kunwar Shakti to hear about the latest developments of the Mughals.
 Dheerbai walked back into the room to everyone's surprise.

-" Jija I have something important to tell you."
+" Jija, I have something important to tell you."

 " Say Dheerbai ji."